vala-lang/valdo/README.md

 which you don't have to specify.

-For every variable listed, the template engine will substitute `${VARIABLE_NAME}` in each templated file listed in `"inputs"` after prompting the user.
-All other files in the template directory will be copied over unmodified.
-Templated files should end with `.in`.
+For every variable listed, the template engine will substitute `${VARIABLE_NAME}` in each templated file.
+If a variable does not have a default value, Valdo will prompt the user.
+The rest of the files in the template directory will be copied over unmodified.

 **Once you're done, submit a PR to https://github.com/Prince781/valdo**